Leon-CYL/TritonTube/README.md

 Storage Node Operation Command:

 1. Add
-> go run ./cmd/admin add localhost:3343 localhost:8090
+> go run ./cmd/admin add localhost:3343 localhost:8096

 2. Remove
-> go run ./cmd/admin remove localhost:3343 localhost:8090
+> go run ./cmd/admin remove localhost:3343 localhost:8096

 3. List
-> go run ./cmd/admin remove localhost:3343 localhost:8090
+> go run ./cmd/admin list localhost:3343

+## Perfromance

+Write
+1. Write File Performance: 475 DASH files for video 1 in 29.48 second, average 61.38ms
+2. By parallelizing the write operations using goroutines, I reduced the file upload time by approximately 90% compared to the sequential implementation.(Resume)
+3. By using Goroutines to parallelize the file upload process, I was able to reduce the file uploading time from ~30 secoends to ~3 seconds of a 17 minutes long video.(Project Description)

+Read
+1. Read File Performance: ~58ms